World Curling Tour: History

 On June 28, 2017, the Canadian-based World Curling Tour officially merged with the European and Asian based Curling Champions Tour to create a worldwide entity focused on growing the game on the international stage.
 The World Curling Tour World rights holder is now the Zurich Switzerland-based company CCT Event GmbH.
 This merger has also led to the growth of a Mixed Doubles tour, along with adding Junior and Wheelchair curling tours to expand the offering.

-Throughout the 2010's, the Men's and Women's World Curling Tour began in early August with the Hokkaido Bank Curling Classic and had events taking place all throughout the curling season until the Champions Cup in late April.
+Throughout the 2010s, the Men's and Women's World Curling Tour began in early August with the Hokkaido Bank Curling Classic and had events taking place all throughout the curling season until the Champions Cup in late April.
 Following the COVID-19 pandemic that cancelled the majority of the events during the 2020–21 season, a large majority of the tour events that made up the WCT left the tour, leaving only a handful of European events.
 The rest of the events continued to be played on the new World Team Ranking System.